john-itcsolutions/bucordo/README.md

-bucordo - a table-based replication system
+bucordo - a table-based replication system: descended from bucardo https://github.com/bucardo/bucardo
+        - This adaptation aimed at achieving Automated Trust - with the immutability and automatic Trust of a Blockchain:
+	But with no mining

 DESCRIPTION:
 ------------